 (click on image for larger version)

-section from one of six West Lothian Council display boards on our work.
+A section from one of seven West Lothian Council display boards on our work.

-West Lothian Aerial
+West Lothian Aerial Archaeology

 Knowles and Heidi (Wells) Walker on Cairnpapple.

 with Heidi Walker

 east of Coaley: Google data, Houseprices Lidar Map and

 the same emphasised

-Parch marks at Gyde House,
+Parch marks (left) at Gyde House,

 Painswick, emphasised with GIMP by manipulating the